 Making up part of the UNESCO-recognised historic center of Rome, the Colosseum was built under the Flavian emperors of the Roman Empire between A.D.
 70 and 72.

-It is a truly humbling experience to literally stand where other people stood so many centuries before.
-Its proximity to so many other ruin and places of interest make it incredibly easy to include as part of any trip to Rome.
+It is a truly humbling experience to stand where other people stood so many centuries before literally.
+Its proximity to so many other ruins and places of interest make it incredibly easy to include as part of any trip to Rome.

 Famous Italian Landmarks – Veneto